Don't make these tax mistakes

 The longer you wait, the more likely you'll skip over an important deduction.
 According to the IRS, deductions can be for work, education, health care, investments or itemized.
 For instance, while you can claim any charitable donations, you can also deduct 14 cents for every mile you drive while volunteering, according to Acorns.

 If you hold stocks, you need to report these transactions.
 All sales, including those made in a retirement account, must be accounted for.
 The IRS receives reports of stock false, so be sure to report income earned from stocks

 You can't claim deductions you don't qualify for

-Claiming deductions when in reality you don't will increase your chances of an IRS audit.
+Claiming deductions when you don't qualify will increase your chances of an IRS audit.
 Similar to not recording income from investments, you may be on the hook for paying interest and additional penalties because in the end, claiming a false deduction is a form of fraud.
-Doing so can cause headaches than what is worth.

 The information provided in these articles is intended for informational purposes only.
 It is not to be construed as the opinion of Central Bancompany, Inc., and/or its subsidiaries and does not imply endorsement or support of any of the mentioned information, products, services, or providers.
 All information presented is without any representation, guaranty, or warranty regarding the accuracy, relevance, or completeness of the information.